GrHalbgott/index-calculator/README.md

 # index_calculator

-Calculate different indices of Sentinel-2 raster images and, if desired, cut them to a specific region of interest (roi, recommended for they are cut beforehand and can therefor minimize execution times!). <br/>
+Calculate different indices of Sentinel-2 raster images and, if desired, cut them to a specific region of interest (roi, recommended since they are clipped beforehand and can therefore minimize execution times!). <br/>
 Following indices are available so far (write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a> if you want some special index to be implemented):
 - Atmospherically Resistant Vegetation Index (ARVI)
 - Green Chlorophyll Vegetation Index (GCI)